k-mcauley/port_source/content/articles/image_analysis.md

 Tags: sckit-image, scipy, image analysis, python

 # ``Image Analysis using scipy and scikit-image``
-In this post, I examine the the use of scipy and scikit-image for use in image analysis with a focus on its application to scientific data.
+In this post, I examine the use of scipy and scikit-image for use in image analysis with a focus on its application to scientific data.

 ## Images as numpy arrays
 Images are represented in ``scikit-image`` using standard ``numpy`` arrays.
 This allows maximum inter-operability with other python libraries such as, ``matplotlib`` and ``scipy``.

-A standard color image is a 3D array, where the last dimension has a size of 3 and contains information on the images red, grenn and blue channels (RGB).
-The following exmaple uses a sample image from the sckit-image module to demonstrate the attributes of an image array.
+A standard color image is just a 3D array, where the last dimension has a size of 3 and contains information on the images red, green and blue channels (RGB).
+The following example uses a sample image from the sckit-image module to demonstrate the attributes of an image array.

       :::python3
      # loading standard libraries